kyma-project/kyma/docs/01-overview/api-exposure/apix-03-api-gateway-limitations.md

 | Limits   | 100m | 128Mi  |
 | Requests | 10m  | 64Mi   |

-## Limitations in terms of the number of created API Rules
+## Limitations in terms of the number of created APIRules

-The number of created API Rules is not limited.
+The number of created APIRules is not limited.

 ## Dependencies